saadman13/CMPUT404-assignment-css-hell/README.md

 License/Copyright
 =================

+All the code in homepage directory has been written by Saadman Islam Khan

+In the grutenberg directory, Saadman Islam Khan has just updated html codes for the respective books to link to his created css file (grutenberg.css) and no other changes have been made to the html files (they are from grutenberg), Saadman has added new styling to paragraphs, images, headers, etc.

+Saadman Islam Khan has also added screenshots of the webpages.

 Textual content is copyright Abram Hindle (C) 2013 under the CC-BY-SA 4.0 unported license.
 Attribution should be a hyperlink to the repository and (C) 2013 Abram Hindle visibile in the text.